KHilse/asteroid-defense/README.md

 	*	After a certain time, you can use an EMP generator to blow up all the missiles currently on the screen
 	*	If a missile explodes on the ground, the game is stopped and gives you a score
 	*	Missiles come in waves, with bonus score for completing each wave
+		*	A wave will be a number of missiles fired in groups of 0-2 until the wave missile limit is met
+		*	A wave is completed when all the missiles have been destroyed

 Add Cool stuff (sprint 2)
 	*	After each wave, option displayed to improve defenses